CoinageCrypto/lamington/README.md

 #### Ignoring Files & Folders

-Not every `.cpp` file is a build ready contract.
-So we added an additional ignore file, rightly named `.lamingtonignore`, to configure directories, files and patterns you don't want added to your build process.
-The `.lamingtonignore` follows the same syntax as a standard `.gitignore`, requiring a line separated list of ignore definitions.
-We've added the command line method `lamington ignore` to generate a `.lamingtonignore` file with default settings.
+Not every `.cpp` file is a contract, so we added an additional `exclude` to the configuration file `.lamingtonrc`.
+This `exclude` option takes an array of globular patterns as files and patterns you don't want added to your build process.
+We've added the command line method `lamington ignore` to generate a `.lamingtonrc` file with default settings.

 #### Specifying Build Contracts